How to Get a Refund That Was Sent to a Canceled Credit Card

 Steps for Getting a Refund on a Canceled Credit Card

-When a refund is going to a canceled credit card, you have a few options to ensure the credit doesn’t go to waste.
+When a refund goes to a canceled credit card, there are a few options to ensure you don’t lose the credit.
 It can help to know a little about how credit cards work, but it’s not essential.

 1. Check if Your Canceled Card Account Is Still Open

-In the event that a credit card was canceled due to theft or loss, don’t worry.
+If your credit card was lost or stolen and you had to cancel it, don’t worry.
 If the account is still open under a new card number, the refund from the merchant will be credited back to the new card.

 Recommended: How to Report Identity Theft